 - Harold Dwayne Akin (b.
 1945), American former AFL football player who played from 1967 through 1968

 - Major-General Spencer Ball Akin (1889-1973), American Chief Signal Officer, Department of the Army (1947-1951)

 - Len Akin (1916-1987), American guard in the National Football League

 - Henry T. Akin (b.
 1944), retired American basketball player

 - Susan Akin (b.
 1965), Miss America 1986

-- Charles E. Akin, American Democrat politician, Candidate for New York State Assembly from Putnam County, 1918
+- Charles E. Akin, American Democratic Party politician, Candidate for New York State Assembly from Putnam County, 1918

 - Benjamin Akin, American politician, Member of New York State Assembly from Dutchess County, 1800-02